minderov/proper-anchor/README.md

 ## Advanced features
 ### `changeUrl (False)`
-The anchor works smoothly now.
-The link changing (https://domain.com/example#the-anchor) is removed.
-Switch to "true" to revert the changes.
+The anchor works smoothly now, so the link changing (https://domain.com/example#the-anchor) is removed.
+Change this to true if you need to get it back

 ### `scrollDuration (400)`
 Duration of scrolling to the anchor (ms)